Military mascot: The Royal Welsh

 The goat is more than a mascot; it is a full member of the battalion and in the days gone by, when it was a 1,000-strong unit, it was 999 men plus the goat.
 As a soldier, the goat can move up the ranks.
 It starts as a fusilier and if it is well-behaved and does well on parades, quite often it is promoted to lance corporal, a non-commissioned officer rank.
 As a full member of the battalion, he is accorded the full status and privileges of the rank.

 There are perks to the job of regimental mascot.
 Billy gets a two-a-day cigarette ration (he eats them, as traditionally, the tobacco is thought to be good for the goat) and Guinness to drink when he is older "to keep the iron up".

 The mascot for 2nd Battalion (formerly The Royal Regiment of Wales) is a goat named Taffy.
 The Regimental goat mascot was first mentioned in 1775.
 It was officially known as "His Majesty's Goat".
 During the Crimean War in 1855, the story goes that on one particularly cold night, a Private Gwilym Jenkins was on sentry duty.
 To keep himself warm, he placed a kid goat inside his greatcoat.
 However, Jenkins fell asleep.
 Fortunately, goats have very good hearing and the kid goat bleated when it heard movements of the enemy.
 Pte Jenkins was awakened by the agitated bleating of the kid goat and espied an advancing Russian patrol.
 He was able to warn the forward picket and the enemy was driven off.
 From then on, every time the 41st (Welsh) Regiment of Foot, a predecessor of the Royal Regiment of Wales, went into battle, a goat led the way as good luck.

-After the Crimean War, a review at Aldershot on 29 July 1856 by Her Majesty, Queen Victoria, of regiments that had returned from the Crimea was held.
+After the Crimean War, a review at Aldershot on 29 July 1856 by Queen Victoria of regiments that had returned from the Crimea was held.
 One of the regiments present was the 41st (Welsh) Regiment of Foot, which brought along their Russian goat mascot.
 On that occasion, the Queen learned of the goat mascot tradition of the Regiment, to which she promised that upon the death of the present mascot, she will replace it with one from the Royal Herd in Great Windsor Park.
 In 1862, the first official goat from the royal herd at Windsor was presented to the Regiment and a tradition was started.
 The goat is officially recorded on the battalion ration roll as Gwylim Jenkins, but he is called by his nickname, Taffy.
 He is also officially recorded as the regimental goat.